spacebird-dev/clouddns-nat-helper/README.md

 # clouddns-nat-helper

-A utility to automatically generate A records for hosts behind a NAT from AAAA records in a DNS zone.
+A utility to automatically generate `A` DNS records for hosts behind a NAT based on existing AAAA records in a DNS zone.

 ## What?
 Who in their right mind would need this?